gici-uab/v2f_codec/v2f_prototype_c/docs/user_manual.md

 from `raw_file` and compresses it the file pointed by `compressed_file`.

-The `v2f_codec` parameter must point to a file which describes the V2F compressor to be used.
-These can be overwritten using optional arguments in the invocation.
+The `v2f_codec` parameter must point to a file which describes the V2F compressor and other parameters to be used.
+These parameters can be overwritten using optional arguments in the invocation.

 ### Options

 When provided, -q, -s and -d overwrite the quantization and decorrelation parameters set in `v2f_codec` file.
 When not provided, these values are read from the definition in `v2f_codec`.
+The -w parameter indicates the number of samples per image row, i.e., the image width.
+If -w is provided, the -y parameter may be used to indicate a list of start and stop y indices that are to be considered shadow, i.e., they are not compressed and are reconstructed to all zeros.
 It is the coder-decoder pair's responsibility to employ the same `v2f_codec` /parameter combination to allow reconstruction of the expected output.